ndeloof/lancelot-legacy/README.md

 daemon.

 ## Why this name
+[Sir _Lancelot du Lac_](https://en.wikipedia.org/wiki/Lancelot) from Arthurian legend is
-_Lancelot du Lac_ is both a great persona for armored security and docker ecosystem aquatic references, isn't it ?
+is both a great persona for armored security and an aquatic references required for anything related to Docker, isn't it ?